-Potter wheeled backwards, going down with a solid thud against the hardwood floor.
+In a flash of motion too quick for me to register, Potter wheeled backwards and went down with a solid thud against the hardwood floor.

 “ARE YOU SODDING INSANE?”
-I shrieked up at Aidan, crouching as I cradled Potter’s head in my lap.
+I shrieked up at my brother, crouching down to cradle Potter’s head.
 His eyes were fluttering, a groan of pain rumbling through his chest.
 It’d been a hard hit.
 “YOU JUST PUNCHED YOUR BEST FRIEND IN THE FACE!“

-“WHY DO WE KEEP PUNCHING HIM IN THE FACE?”
+“WHY DO WE KEEP PUNCHING JAMES IN THE FACE?”

 “I DON'T KNOW.”

 ...Seriously.
-Potter should really regret the day he ever became friends with the Bennett twins.
+On behalf of his nasal cartilage, Potter should really rue the day he ever met the Bennett twins.

-That’s it.
-I was surrounded.
-Surrounded by idiots.
-One of whom had his head nestled in my lap (which would be... exciting among different circumstances.
-But not so much now that he was bleeding and slightly unconscious).
+I was surrounded by idiots.
+That was it.
+They were all idiots, the whole lot of them, and that was the only explanation for why we were in this situation and James Potter currently had his head in my lap (which would be... exciting among different circumstances, but not so much now that he was bleeding and slightly unconscious).

-If only Dom wasn’t on one of her bleeding secret dates with Xander,and Evelyn wasn’t ignoring Freddy.
-I could really use some fellow estrogen right now.
+If only Dom wasn’t on one of her sodding secret dates with Xander right now, or Evelyn wasn’t ignoring Freddy and could be here too.
+I was in dire need of some fellow estrogen.

 “Potter,” I said gently, dusting the hair off his forehead.
 “Potter, wake up.”

-His eyes flickered open, and I knew I was the first thing he saw from way his lips quirked upwards, the way his gaze turned to warm amber.
+His eyes flickered open, and I knew I was the first thing he saw from the way his lips quirked wryly upwards in recognition, gaze turning to warm amber.

-“Hey, it’s you,” he said, voice tinged with a slight husk.
-He looked totally out of it.
+“Hey,” he said, voice tinged with a slight husk.
+He seemed totally out of it.

 He laughed, slowly, quietly.
-It was a laugh that seemed to burn through the air, along with that ambergreen gaze.
-And of course, the following tingle down my spine was completely unrelated.
-It was just... you know, because of the cold.
+It was a laugh that seemed to burn through the air, along with that amber-green gaze.
+And it was a laugh that had absolutely nothing to do with the following tingle down my spine.
+I was just shivering because of, you know, the cold.
 In the Kitchens.
-You know.
 The place with all the ovens and fireplaces.
 Yeah.
 Cold.

 I rolled my eyes.
 “Oh yeah.
 Well done, guys.
 Next time, why don’t we just put Aidan and Potter in a colosseum and have them fight to the death?”

-My brother grinned sheepishly as Fred heaved Potter off the ground.
-“I don’t know about that.
-My spear work is a little rusty.”
+My brother grinned sheepishly from where he was standing, dawdling awkwardly, as Fred heaved Potter off the ground.
+“Sorry, mate."

 “I’ll confess too,” Potter sliced in quickly, looking completely unfazed.

-He stretched his arms over his head, and my gaze quickly shot to the ground.
-Who needed to watch rippling muscles when you could have...er... tile?
-And mould?
+He raised his arms over his head in a casual stretch, and I quickly averted my gaze to stare at the suddenly very interesting floor.
+Stupid Potter and his stupid athletic physique.
+Who needed to watch rippling muscles when you could look at the, er, tile?
+And mold?
 And what was either a month-old potato chip or an amputated toe?

-“Don’t be ridiculous, James,” Fred scoffed.
-“I’m already going down, and you shouldn’t have to as well.”
+“Don’t be ridiculous, James,” Fred scoffed, as if his cousin had just proposed the most insane idea ever.
+“I’m already going down.
+You shouldn’t have to as well.”

-“I’ll come with you as well,” I droned, with as much sincerity as a Hufflepuff bimbo pretending to be excited about Quidditch around boys.
+“I’ll come with you as well,” I droned with as much sincerity as a Hufflepuff bimbo pretending to be excited about Quidditch in front of her boyfriend.
 “It’s only fair.”

 “That means a lot, guys.
-But...”
-Freddy smiled weakly, and I felt my hopes rise – please be too noble to except our offer, please, please, please, I’m Aggy, Bennett for god’s sakes, I can’t get into trouble with authority, I’ll combust into flames — “But I can’t let you do that.”
+But — ” Freddy smiled weakly, and I felt my hopes rise.
+Please be too noble to accept our offer, please, please, please.
+I’m Agatha Bennett for Merlin's sake, I can’t get into trouble with authority, I’ll combust into flames — “But I can’t let you do that.”

-Fred, adamant as ever, shook his head.
+The boy in question nodded firmly, adamant as ever and refusing to budge.
 “I’m not going to let you guys get in trouble for me.
-‘Specially not Aggy.
-I mean, if Vespertine so much as looks at her the wrong way, she’ll melt.”
+Especially not Aggy.
+If Vespertine so much as looks at her the wrong way, she’ll melt.”

-“That may or may not be true,” I nodded. it was so tempting to just let Freddy take the blame, but looking into his wide eyes, I couldn’t help but feel a twinge of... compassion?
-Ugh, I need to stop hanging out with Gryffindors so much.
-“But... we should still go with you, Freddy.
-Potter is righmrrblfsufsr.”
+“That may or may not be true,” I admitted.
+It was just so tempting to let Freddy take the fall, to get away scot-free...
+But looking into his wide eyes, I couldn’t help but suddenly feel a twinge of compassion.

 “Um.”
 Aidan blinked.
 “What was that?”